The United States Congress designated the Lake Woodruff Wilderness (map

 to the west.

 You'll find very little evidence of human domination in this country of freshwater marshes, lakes, and streams, just plenty of wildlife.
 Species counted here include at least 200 birds, 42 mammals, 58 reptiles, 33 amphibians, and 68 fish.
 Ducks account for more than half of the migratory birds.
 Ospreys likewise abound, and no other refuge echoes more often with the weird cries of the limpkin.
 Black bears, armadillos, otters, and unusually long alligators are commonly sighted.
 In May and June, manatees move into the refuge and nearby Blue Springs.
-The bulk of visitors to the refuge come to walk along the several levees bisecting the managed wetland impoundments and view birds, alligators, otters, and other wildlife, or fish for bass, bream, and crappie.
-A large portion of the Refuge is accessible only by boat.
+The bulk of visitors to the Wilderness come to walk along the several levees bisecting the managed wetland impoundments and view birds, alligators, otters, and other wildlife, or fish for bass, bream, and crappie.
+A large portion of the Wilderness is accessible only by boat.